yusufak728/Communication-Lab-1-Simulations/README.md

 Language or Software used is MATLAB.

+In case of any queries, feel free to contact me via mail , yusufahmedkhan@zhet.ac.in

-Best Wishes & Good Luck \
+Best Wishes and Good Luck!
-Yusuf
+Yusuf A. Khan
+Department of Electronics Engineering,
+Zakir Husain College of Engineering and Technology, Aligarh Muslim University,
+Aligarh